mariobuikhuizen/voila-embed/README.md

 See [example_site/index.html](example_site/index.html) for an example.

 ## Online demo
-Using heruku for hosting a voila server and github pages as webserver: https://mariobuikhuizen.github.io/voila-embed
+Using Heroku for hosting a voila server and github pages as webserver: https://mariobuikhuizen.github.io/voila-embed